BOAMAH-99/BOAMAH-99/README.md

 <h1>Hello 👋, welcome to my GitHub! </h1>

 <p>I am Michael Boamah from Accra, Ghana.
 I am a motivated and ambitious data analyst skilled in research, policy and performance analytics, and monitoring & evaluation.
-I enjoy the challenge of solving problems, finding solutions, and discovering opportunities that promote program efficiency and sustainable development.
-I am proficient in Microsoft Excel, Microsoft Power BI, SQL, and Python and a proven great teamwork and leadership skills| Circular economy enthusiast</p>
+I enjoy the challenge of solving problems, finding solutions, and discovering opportunities that provide program efficiency and sustainable development.
+I am proficient in Microsoft Excel, Microsoft Power BI, SQL, and Python, with a proven track record in teamwork and project leadership | AI and Circular economy enthusiast</p>

 ###